-Getting your heart rate up is the perfect way to wake up your brain and body while eliminating all that grogginess.
+Getting your heart rate up (even a tiny bit) is the perfect way to wake up your brain and body while eliminating all that grogginess.

-Waiting until later in the day means setting yourself up for excuses to not do it.
+Waiting until later in the day means setting yourself up for excuses not to do it.
 Something will come up, you’ll be too tired, whatever the case may be.

 Plus, if you’ve been drinking heavily in the past, chances are your physical health has been neglected.
 Exercise will help.

-When I say move your body, it can be something as simple as completing a 10-minute YouTube workout in whatever fitness genre you prefer.
+When I say move your body, it can be as simple as completing a 10-minute YouTube workout in whatever fitness genre you prefer.

-By adding exercise to your routine every morning, you’re laying the groundwork for establishing a fitness habit which is important for everyone, but especially those in sobriety.
+By adding exercise to your routine every morning, you’re laying the groundwork for establishing a fitness habit, which is important for everyone, but especially those in sobriety.

 3. Meditate or practice some form of mindfulness